idmp152/braillert/README.md

 ## Description

 Braillert is a text art generator using braille symbols.
-It supports multiple color palettes including Rich, Colorama and ANSI(Discord).
+It supports multiple color palettes including 2-color grayscale, extended grayscale, high and low 8-color palette, 16 and 256 color palettes.
 Can be used either as a CLI program or a library.

 ## Installation